6ickomod3/PersonalTrainerApp/README.md

 ### Rest Timer
 1. Timer appears at the bottom of the screen (always visible)
-2. Default countdown is 1 minute (60 seconds)
+2. Default countdown is 1:30 (90 seconds) - configurable in settings
 3. Adjust time:
    - Tap **–15s** to decrease by 15 seconds
    - Tap **+15s** to increase by 15 seconds